Them!

+Critical reception was largely positive at the time of release, and Them! came to be regarded as one of the best American science fiction films of the 1950s.
+The film was nominated for an Academy Award in the special effects category.

 Plot

 In 1954, New Mexico State Police Sergeant Ben Peterson and his partner, Ed Blackburn, discover a little girl wandering the desert in a catatonic state near Alamogordo, and the ravaged and abandoned travel trailer she came from a few miles away.
 The officers summon an ambulance for the girl, and, while the scene is processed, go to a nearby rural general store.
 They find it destroyed in the same way as the trailer, and the owner's dead, mutilated body in the cellar.
 No money was taken at either crime scene.
 Peterson leaves Blackburn alone to wait for backup, and Blackburn hears a strange, pulsating sound outside.
-He investigates, and empties his gun at something before screaming in agony.
+He investigates, and disappears after shooting his gun at something and screaming in agony.

 The owner of the trailer is found to be an FBI agent, so Agent Robert Graham is called in from the local FBI office to help Peterson.
 He sends a cast of a print found near the trailer to Washington, D.C., for analysis, and is surprised when he receives word that Drs.
 Harold and Pat Medford, father and daughter myrmecologists, are being sent by the Department of Agriculture.
-On an educated hunch, Harold exposes the little girl to the scent of formic acid, which is characteristic of ants.
+On an educated hunch, Harold exposes the little girl to the scent of formic acid.
 The odor releases her from her catatonia, leaving her shrieking in panic, "Them!
 Them!"

 Peterson and Graham take the Medfords to where the trailer was found.
-While searching the area, Pat is accosted by a giant foraging ant, and Harold directs Peterson and Graham to shoot off the ant's antennae to blind it, before Peterson kills it with a Thompson submachine gun.
+While searching the area, Pat is accosted by a giant foraging ant, and Harold directs Peterson and Graham to shoot off the ant's antennae to blind it, before Peterson kills it with a submachine gun.
 Harold theorizes that the ants were mutated by radiation from the first atomic bomb test near Alamogordo, and have turned carnivorous from lack of a suitable food supply in the desert.

 A helicopter search of the desert discovers a giant ant nest, surrounded by human remains.
 Cyanide gas bombs are tossed inside, and Graham, Peterson, and Pat enter to explore.
-They are attacked by a pair of surviving guard ants, which they dispatch with flamethrower and Thompson.
 At the lowest level, Pat finds evidence that two queens have hatched and flown away.
 Harold declares that, if the queens are allowed to establish new colonies and the ants continue to spread, mankind may cease to be Earth's dominant species within a year.